 Meanwhile, human remains turned up in a Florida park.
 The FBI identified them as Laundrie’s.

 Laundrie’s parents reportedly went to Myakkahatchee Creek Environmental Park in Florida to search for him on the morning of October 20, alerting the FBI and local police to their plan.
 The park is about five miles away from their home, and according to CNN, investigators found “some articles” apparently belonging to Laundrie on a trail he likes to hike.
 The Sarasota County Medical Examiner subsequently arrived on the scene, along with officers from the Pasco County Sheriff, Sarasota County Sheriff, and Lee County Sheriff’s office, plus a cadaver dog.
-Per NBC 4 New York, which cites “a senior law enforcement official” as its source, human remains have now been found near a backpack consistent with the one Laundrie was using around the time he disappeared.
+Per NBC 4 New York, human remains were found near a backpack consistent with the one Laundrie was using around the time he disappeared.
 On October 21, the FBI confirmed, via dental records, that the remains were Laundrie’s.

 This post has been updated.